This service implements the W3C IG Note on converting microdata to RDF (Second Edition).

 http://www.example.com/microdata.html, serialized in Turtle:

 http://www.example.com/rdfa.html, serialized in RDF/XML:

 The underlying package, called pyMicrodata, implemented as a Python package, is available for download from GitHub.
 The package is based on the standard Python 2.x distribution where 'x' is higher or equal than 5.
-(It has been tested on version 2.7.2, which is the highest, and probably the last stable release in Python 2.x; if possible, better use that one).
+(It has been tested on version 2.7.6, which is the highest, and probably the last stable release in Python 2.x; if possible, better use that one).
 The module may run on the Python 3.x family with the latest release of RDFLib, but has not been thoroughly tested on that version.

 The core package relies on the RDFLib package.